 Image: Navine G. Khan-Dossos, TINA, Digital Edition, April 2021.
 Published by The Showroom and Chateau International.
 Design: Mark Hurrell

-The Reflexive Editorial Process is now open until 31 May 2021
+The Reflexive Editorial Process was open from 1 April - 31 May 2021

 Contribute your feedback to the digital edition of TINA HERE

 For further information contact [email protected]

 Pre-order: Available at a special launch price of £20.
 The printed edition will be available in September 2021, after which the price will increase to £25.
 Please contact Lily Hall for all enquiries